Market

 Market risk is the risk that the fair value of future cash flow of financial instrument will fluctuate because of changes in market

-risk and commodity risk.
-Financial instruments affected by market risk include loans and borrowings, deposits, debt and equity
+commodity risk.
+Financial instruments affected by market risk include loans and borrowings, deposits, debt and equity investments

 The sensitivity analyses have been prepared on the basis that the amount of net debt, the ratio of fixed to floating interest rates of